Social participation and integration statistics

 - Quality of life indicators - governance and basic rights (online publication)

-- Quality of life indicators - leisure and social interactions (online publication)
+- Quality of life indicators - social interactions (online publication)

 - EU-SILC ad-hoc modules (ilc_ahm)